 Research on the design and field deployment of Maili, an interactive artifact for rematerializing e-mail data and interaction, has been accepted to Interacting with Computers Journal (SCIE).
 Congratulations!
 Details are now updated and those are in the following link. http://ipd.unist.ac.kr/works/maili/

-Our paper about the design and field study of an interactive artifact physically representing the intangible audiobook listening experience has been conditionally accepted as an ACM CHI 2021 paper.
+Our full paper about the design and field study of an interactive artifact physically representing the intangible audiobook listening experience has been published as an ACM CHI 2021 paper.
 Congratulations!
 Authors are Kyung-Ryong Lee, Beom Kim, Junyoung Kim, Prof. Hwajung Hong, and Prof Young-Woo Park.
-More details will be updated soon.
+Details are here: Link

 Digital Creativity Our paper called, "Bringing the colour senses of personal photos to everyday living environment: the design and deployment of a tangible interactive lighting artifact" has been published to Digital Creativity Journal.
 The authors and details of this publication are as follows.

 Boram Noh, Sangsu Jang, Kyungjin Kim & Young-Woo Park(2020)Bringing the colour senses of personal photos to everyday living environment: the design and deployment of a tangible interactive lighting artifact,Digital Creativity, 31:1, 114-132, DOI: 10.1080/14626268.2020.1764978